A complete guide to OCR Gateway GCSE Biology

 PaperTopics coveredLengthMarksWeighting

 Each paper contains a mix of question types: Multiple choice, short structured answers, longer six-mark extended responses, and questions that ask you to interpret graphs, tables, or unfamiliar data.
 The six-mark questions are where the top grades are decided.
-Examiner reports flag them as the discriminator between a grade 7 and a grade 9.
+They tend to separate the top grades, with most students scoring below the maximum here.

 Good to know